 noimage

 Anju Dodiya

-Anju Dodiya is born in Mumbai in 1964.
-She graduated from Sir JJ School of Art in 1986.
+Anju Dodiya was born in Bombay in 1964.
+She graduated from the J.J.
+School of Art in 1986 with a BFA in Painting.

-Dodiya’s early works were abstract and following her first show “A Fictional Autobiography”, she tried to refocus her gaze on railway stations, roadside scenes and so forth.
-But ultimately she found her original impulse of a painterly introspection as her strongest inspiration and re-channeled her vision into describing situations from her life.
+Dodiya’s early works were abstract, but following her first show, ‘A Fictional Autobiography,’ she tried to refocus her gaze on railway stations, roadside scenes and so forth.
+Ultimately, however, she found her original impulse of a painterly introspection as her strongest inspiration and re-channelled her vision into describing situations from her own life.

 She creates expressive watercolours layered with images and symbolism.
-Her art is rooted in the figurative, drawing inspiration from a range of artists including poet Sylvia Plath, filmmaker Ingmar Bergman, and Early Renaissance masters Piero della Francesca and Giotto.
-Bold patterns and vivid colours of Medieval French tapestries and Japanese woodblock prints also influence her works.
+Rooted in the figurative, Dodiya draws inspiration from a range of artists including poet Sylvia Plath, filmmaker Ingmar Bergman, and early Renaissance masters Piero della Francesca and Giotto.
+Bold patterns and vivid colours of medieval French tapestries and Japanese woodblock prints also influence her works.
 Often autobiographical, her works reveal her interest in self-reflection and the process of self-discovery.
-Though primarily a painter, Dodiya has also produced intricate installations involving embroidered mattresses and shards of broken mirror.
+Dodiya does this primarily through painting, however, has also created intricate installations involving embroidered mattresses and shards of broken mirror.

-The majority of her works give the viewer access to moments lifted from “the private discourse that goes on within oneself when one is alone”.
-Dodiya’s self keeps recurring in the changing pictorial contexts.
-These are inward looking investigations with a keen sense of self-awareness and introspection.
+The majority of her works allow the viewer to visualise the private thoughts and moments which someone experiences when they are alone.
+Dodiya’s self is a recurring theme in each context.
+These are inward looking investigations with a keen sense of self-awareness.
 Her works compel the viewer to unravel stories of the female protagonists, yet they don’t reveal the full narrative.
-Dodiya continually creates her own legends that are often self-disruptive autobiographies.
+Dodiya also creates her own legends that are often self-disruptive autobiographies.

+noimage